History of the National Hockey League on television: 1970s

 During the season, the NHL Network showed selected games from the NHL Super Series (the big one in that package was Red Army at Philadelphia, but the package didn't include Red Army at Montreal on New Year's Eve 1975, which was seen only on CBC) as well as some playoff games.
 During the season, the NHL Network showed 12 regular season games on Monday nights plus the All-Star Game.
 By (the final season of the NHL Network's existence), there would be 18 Monday night games and 12 Saturday afternoon games covered.

 Starting in the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
 In these games, Dan Kelly, who was the NHL Network's lead play-by-play announcer, was assigned to do play-by-play along with HNIC color commentators.
-This for example, happened in Game 7 of the quarterfinal series between the Toronto Maple Leafs and New York Islanders (April 29), where Kelly teamed up with Brian McFarlane.
-The entire 1978 Stanley Cup Finals between the Montreal Canadiens and Boston Bruins and the entire 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers were both simulcasted as well.
+This for example, happened in game seven of the quarterfinal series between the Toronto Maple Leafs and New York Islanders (April 29), where Kelly teamed up with Brian McFarlane.
+The entire 1978 Stanley Cup Final between the Montreal Canadiens and Boston Bruins and the entire 1979 Stanley Cup Final between the Montreal Canadiens and New York Rangers were both simulcasted as well.

 's Challenge Cup replaced the All-Star Game.
 It was a best of three series between the NHL All-Stars against the Soviet Union national squad.
 In the United States, Game 2, which was held on a Saturday afternoon, was shown on CBS as part of CBS Sports Spectacular, which was not expanded to carry the entire game so instead, the show came on during the second intermission, showed taped highlights of the first two periods, and then showed the final period live.
 The lead-in to Sports Spectacular was The World's Strongest Man.
 The then-CBS affiliate in Boston, the old WNAC-TV, broadcast a local college hockey game that led into Sports Spectacular.

 The network, the show and their sponsors had a problem with the rink board advertising that the NHL sold at Madison Square Garden, and refused to allow them to be shown on television.
 As a result, CBS viewers were unable to see the far boards above the yellow kickplate, and could only see players' skates when the play moved to that side of the ice.
-Games 1 and 3 were shown on the NHL Network, where the advertising was no problem.
+Games one and three were shown on the NHL Network, where the advertising was no problem.